Julie Walters: 2000–2009: Harry Potter, Mamma Mia and authorship

-2010–2019: The Hollow Crown, Paddington, and Indian Summer
+2010–2019: Independent films and supporting roles

-Walters played the late MP and Secretary of State for Northern Ireland Mo Mowlam in a drama for Channel 4 broadcast in early 2010.
+Walters played the late MP and Secretary of State for Northern Ireland Mo Mowlam in the drama Mo for Channel 4 broadcast in early 2010.
 She had misgivings about taking on the role because of the differences in their physical appearance, but the result was highly praised by critics.

 In July 2012, Walters appeared in the BBC Two production The Hollow Crown as Mistress Quickly in Shakespeare's Henry IV, Parts I and II.
 In the summer of 2012, she voiced the Witch in Pixar's Brave (2012).
 In 2012, she worked with LV= to promote one of their life insurance products targeted at people over 50.
 Walters was seen in television advertisements, at the lv.com website and in other marketing material helping to raise awareness for life insurance.

 Walters appeared in The Last of the Haussmans at the Royal National Theatre in June 2012.
 The production was broadcast to cinemas around the world through the National Theatre Live programme.
 On 18 November 2012, Walters appeared on stage at St Martin's Theatre in the West End for a 60th anniversary performance of Agatha Christie's The Mousetrap, the world's longest-running play.

 In 2014, Walters portrayed Mrs. Bird, the Browns' housekeeper, in the critically acclaimed Paddington (2014).
 Walters reprised her role for the sequel, Paddington 2 (2017), which has also received universal acclaim.
+Upon the 2014 release of Paddington, Walters designed a "Primrose"-themed Paddington Bear statue, which was located in Primrose Hill (one of 50 placed around London), with the statues auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 Walters played the part of Cynthia Coffin in the ten-part British drama serial Indian Summers aired on Channel 4 in 2015.
 In 2015, she appeared in the romantic drama film Brooklyn, a film that was nominated for the Academy Award for Best Picture.
 Her performance in the film earned her a nomination for the BAFTA Award for Best Actress in a Supporting Role.

 Walters voiced the Lexi Decoder (LEXI) for Channel 4 during the 2016 Paralympic Games.
 The graphical system aims to aid the viewing experience of the games by debunking the often confusing classifications that govern Paralympic sport.
 Set in London during the depression, Walters played Ellen, Michael's and Jane's long-time housekeeper, in Mary Poppins Returns (2018).